 A lot of people have been making the transition to remote work within the past year, especially during these past few weeks.
 Under better circumstances, remote work seems like a coveted work feature – something that gives you more control over your work and life.

 The idea is that you can work from the comfort of your own home or at a place you frequent, control your own schedule, and overall allow for more flexibility.
 Whether it is because of commute time, work-life balance, or health issues, remote work has great potential to transform the workforce.

 However, it is a bit of a double-edged sword.

 You have to put safeguards in place to push yourself to stay productive and on task.
 The appeal of binge-watching the next few episodes of Love Island or Westworld may be strong, but you must strengthen your mind to keep working.

 It is especially important that remote workers keep track of their mental health and well-being.
 Getting work done is obviously important, but so is staying healthy – both mentally and physically.
-For people in remote positions, it is rather easy to for them to feel lonely, isolated, and stressed out.
-Some may even go days without to talking to another person, if they don’t physically go anywhere for work.
+For people in remote positions, it is rather easy to feel lonely and stressed out.
+Some people may even go days without to talking to another person, if they don’t physically go anywhere for work.
 According to research, loneliness and isolation can be “twice as harmful to physical and mental health as obesity”.